mmclhugo1/wandisco-documentation/docs/docs/architecture/arch_hdp_sandbox_az_databricks_lan.md

 1. Any related HDFS data writes/changes are read by the Fusion IHC in the HDP zone, and replicated to the Fusion Server in the ADLS zone.
 1. The Fusion Server in the ADLS zone will transform the Hive metadata to equivalent changes on the Azure Databricks Delta Lake tables.
 1. The Fusion Server in the ADLS zone will transform the HDFS data to equivalent ADLS storage changes in Azure.
-1. The ADLS storage changes are then pushed to the Databricks cluster automatically through Fusion's Datatransformer library (installed on the Databricks cluster).
+1. The ADLS storage changes are then pushed to the Databricks cluster automatically through Fusion's [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) library (installed on the Databricks cluster).